|

 Orange Rosemary Shortbread Cookies

-Part of what makes these special is it’s orange filling; I used St. Dalfour Orange Marmalade, which compliments the Rosemary and shortbread cookie flavor amazingly, with orange and orange peel chunks that make this spread tart and delicious.
-It’s handmade in small batch production with all natural ingredients and hand-picked fruit, slowly cooked in traditional French kettles in the Aquitaine region of France.
+Part of what makes these special is their orange filling; I used St. Dalfour Orange Marmalade, which complements the Rosemary and shortbread cookie flavor amazingly, with orange and orange peel chunks that make this spread tart and delicious.

 This post is sponsored by St Dalfour.
-Thank you for supporting the brands that make Sweet Fix Baker possible! all thoughts and opinions are my own
+Thank you for supporting the brands that make Sweet Fix Baker possible!
+All thoughts and opinions are my own

 Orange Rosemary Shortbread Cookies